hiibolt/KnowledgeBase/pages/Ballistic Pendulum Lab Report.md

 	  I used the following interpolation formula: $$\frac{x-n_1}{n_2-n_1} = \frac{y-h_1}{h_2-h_1}$$, and substituted in the average notches listed above in **Data 2.1**:
 	  ![image.png](../assets/image_1700001830040_0.png)
 	- ### 4.4 Potential Energy at the Average Height
-	  This was an interesting thing to find, as for our group, our potential energy was higher than our
+	  This was an interesting thing to find, as for our group, our potential energy was higher than our initial kinetic energy.
+We believe this is because we did not redo our range tests when we switched our ball after our ball wasn't pushing enough notches.

+	  I believe that if we had redone our range tests, our potential energy would have been less due to work done by friction of the pendulum hinge.

+	  Regardless, I calculated $$U$$
 - # Conclusion
   ...